ListerLab/TEPID/README.md

 1. Downloading data from the SRA.
 2. Splitting `.sra` files into paired `.fastq` files.
 3. Mapping of the paired `.fastq` files to the *Arabidopsis* reference genome.
-4. Extracting discordant reads from the alignment files.
+4. Extracting discordant reads and unmapped/clipped reads from the alignment files.
+5. Finding split reads.
-5. Using the discordant reads to identify potential transposable element insertion sites.
+6. Using the discordant and reads to identify potential transposable element or retrogene insertion sites.
-6. Correlating the putative transposable element insertion sites with the published set of differentially methylated regions from Schmitz et al. 2013 *Nature*.
+7. Correlating the putative insertion sites with the published set of differentially methylated regions from Schmitz et al. 2013 *Nature*.

 ### Full reference:
 Schmitz, R. J., Schultz, M. D., Urich, M. A., Nery, J. R., Pelizzola, M., Libiger, O., et al. (2013).
 Patterns of population epigenomic diversity.
 Nature, 495(7440), 193–198. doi:10.1038/nature11968